ardeois/better-crowdin-action/README.md

     # Print script-aware outputs (no colors, no human friendly info)
     porcelain: true

+    # Ignore any script error.
+This could be useful for `delbranch` in case the branch does not exists
+    ignore_errors: true
 ```

 For more detailed descriptions of these options, see [`action.yml`](https://github.com/ardeois/better-crowdin-action/blob/master/action.yml).